Will Too Few Lifeguards Create an Increased Risk of Injury or Drowning this Summer?

 Will the Reduced Number of Guards Lead to More Pool & Swimming Accidents this Summer?

-While it is too early to say what exact effect this lifeguard shortage may have, it is safe to say that many families may experience cut backs in hours and availability at their local pool or aquatics center.
-While we certainly hope that pool directors and guards can carry the load this summer and stop preventable injuries, drownings, and deaths from occurring this summer, the system is under greater stress than it has ever coped with.
-If you or a loved one does suffer a life-altering injury or wrongful death due to negligence or recklessness at a public pool, call the experienced personal injury lawyers of The Reiff Law Firm at (215) 246-9000.
+While it is too early to say what exact effect this lifeguard shortage may have, it is safe to say that many families may experience cutbacks in hours and availability at their local pool or aquatics center.
+While we certainly hope that pool director and guards can carry the load this summer and stop preventable injuries, drownings, and deaths from occurring this summer, the system is under greater stress than it has ever coped with.
+If you or a loved one does suffer a life-altering injury or wrongful death due to negligence or recklessness at a public pool, contact the experienced personal injury lawyers of The Reiff Law Firm at (215) 709-6940 or with our online form.